Beat Plan for Sales Force???

 - The schedule of clients to be visited each day.

 - The route to be followed each day.

-Beat Plans are planned in advance, mostly for a month, to ensure no deviation is there and each of stores gets required visits from company representatives.
+Beat Plans are planned, mostly for a month, to ensure no deviation is there and each of the stores gets required visits from company representatives.